-Barbayanni is a name that has become synonymous with both ouzo and Lesvos.
+Barbayanni is a name that has become synonymous with ouzo and Lesvos.
 Its distillery features a museum where you will find original equipment used to bottle and label the spirit, as well as the first alembic, constructed in 1858 in Constantinople and used for testing the century-old recipes and techniques that became the Barbayannis family’s trademark formula.

 Ouzo Plomari Isidoros Arvanitis distillery

 The World of Ouzo museum will take you on a journey of modern and traditional ouzo production in small handmade copper stills.
-You will find historical artefacts of more the 120 years of production and learn why the ouzo here is double distilled for nine hours at a time.
+You will find historical artefacts of more than 120 years of production and learn why the ouzo here is double distilled for nine hours at a time.